 If a vacancy occurs, the organization will nominate a replacement.
-Members of the committee will be nominated by their respective organizations and appointed by the Director.
+Members of the committee will be nominated by their respective organizations and appointed by the Director of Parks and Recreation.

-2. The Committee shall review each proposal and forward a recommendation, along with any minority viewpoints.
-The Director will make a decision within 60 days of the application.

-- 3. Certified copies of the decision and the Committee recommendations will be transmitted to the Auditor of the City of Portland, who will file them in a special record of such decisions.
+- 2. The Committee shall review each proposal and forward a recommendation, along with any minority viewpoints.
+The Director will make a decision within 60 days of the application. - 3.
+Certified copies of the decision and the Committee recommendations will be transmitted to the Auditor of the City of Portland, who will file them in a special record of such decisions.
 All such decisions of the Director shall be accessible to the public under like terms as ordinances of the City of Portland.
 Any decision of the Director shall be subject to amendment, repeal, or alteration by the City Council, but any such action must take place within 30 days of the decision. - D. If the Applicant disputes the Administrator's decision with regard to an SDC Credit request, including the amount of the Credit, the Applicant may seek an alternative SDC Credit calculation under Section 17.13.080.
 Any request for an Alternative SDC Credit calculation must be filed with the Administrator in writing within 10 calendar days of the written decision on the initial Credit request. - E. When the construction or donation of a qualified public improvement gives rise to a credit amount greater than the improvement fee that would otherwise be levied against the project receiving development approval, the excess credit may be applied against improvement fees that accrue in subsequent phases of the original development project.
 For purposes of this paragraph, "subsequent phases of the original development project" means additional New Development that is approved as part of the same regulatory development approval, (such as elements approved as part of the same conditional use master plan or planned unit development) or other portions of the same "site" (as defined by PCC 33.901.030) that are explicitly defined in the application for SDC credits as subsequent phases of the original development project.
-For multi-phased developments, the applicant must describe all subsequent phases at the time application is made for SDC credits and must document to the satisfaction of the SDC Administrator that the subsequent phases are integrally connected with the original development rather than independent projects. - F. The Applicant may request that the portion of the Park SDC credit relative to the Non-Local Access portion of the SDC fee be applied to their development anywhere within the City.
-The proportional breakdown of Local Access portion to Non-Local Access portion is 43 percent Local Access and 57 percent Non-Local Access. - G. Parks and Recreation SDC Credits are void and of no value if not redeemed with the City for payment of a Parks and Recreation SDC within 10 years of the date of issuance. - H. Notwithstanding any other provisions of this section, with respect to conveyances of Real Property Interests specified in development agreements adopted before June 21, 2000, the value of the credit will be 25 percent of the appraised value of the Real Property Interest.
+For multi-phased developments, the applicant must describe all subsequent phases at the time application is made for SDC credits and must document to the satisfaction of the SDC Administrator that the subsequent phases are integrally connected with the original development rather than independent projects.

+F. The Applicant may request that the portion of the Park SDC credit relative to the Non-Local Access portion of the SDC fee be applied to their development anywhere within the City.
+The proportional breakdown of Local Access portion to Non-Local Access portion as follows: